anhadarora/fullstacknanodegree/P3_goldstars/README.md

 * Local Permission Systems

 ### API Endpoints
-* access to JSON Endpoints
+To access JSON endpoints use the access to JSON Endpoints

+**Route to '/domains.json'**

 `def domainsJSON()`

 Returns a list of all domain names and their ID numbers.

+Arguments:
+- None taken

+**Route to '/domains/<int:domID>/events.json'**

 `def domeventsJSON(domID)`
 Within specified domain, returns a list of all event names and their description, ID number, number of stars, and category.

 Arguments:
-* domID - ID number of domain
+- domID : ID number of domain

+**Route to '/domains/<int:domID>/events/<int:eventsID>.json'**

 `def eventJSON(domID, eventID)`

-Returns
+Returns the name, description, ID number, number of stars, and category of a specific event.

 Arguments:
-* domID - ID number of domain
+- domID : ID number of domain
-* eventID - ID number of event
+- eventID : ID number of event